 Regardless, I’m so thankful for their time and help, more than words could ever convey.
-Even the leftovers my parents brought me for lunch yesterday was more than appreciated (throw some scraps to the invalid, and she’ll be dandy!!).
+Even the leftovers my parents brought me for lunch yesterday was more than appreciated (throw some scraps to the invalid is a running joke we have going).
 When it came time to cook the coconut cream and limoncello-lemon curd, I used an electric fondue pot.
-To my surprise, it worked out very well.
-When you have an injury that prevents you from doing some of the most simple things in life, it’s amazing how resourceful you become!
+Surprisingly, it worked well.
+When you have an injury that prevents you from doing some of the most simple things in life, it’s amazing how resourceful you become.

 Finally, onto this month’s Daring Bakers challenge.
 As usual, I’d like to thank this month’s hosts; Karen aka Baking Soda of Bake My Day! and Zorra aka Kochtopf at 1x umruhren bitte This couldn’t have been a more perfect challenge for me in terms of ease and creativity, due to my current situation.

 I used the savory tuile recipe to make one of my ‘famous’ party appetizer recipes.
 The recipe is a version of Boursin cheese using mascarpone instead of cream cheese, along with Camembert, and served with homemade garlic-chive bread.

 Even worse, the fully assembled napoleons had to sit for an hour due to my forgetting to ask someone to bring me the mint and lemon peel for the final presentation.
 I didn’t have another someone in the vicinity, so waiting was my only option.
 After having accidentally over beat the meringue; this resulted in a really droopy, weeping meringue filling, which you can plainly see in the finished napoleon photo below.
 I also broke about a million tuile bowls for the coconut cream bowls.
-Those became ART (see the first photo in this entry)
+Those became edible ART (see the first photo in this entry).

 Here are the Daring Bakers master recipes for sweet and savory tuile batter, followed by my recipes.
 Please scroll down through all the recipes to view more photos.